Sarah Nurse: Olympics

 Nurse was selected to compete for Team Canada in the 2018 Winter Olympics in PyeongChang, South Korea.
 She scored her first Olympic goal in a 2–1 victory over the United States on February 14.
-She helped Team Canada take home a silver medal in a shootout against the United States.
+She helped Team Canada take home a silver medal after losing in the championship game shootout against the United States.

 On January 11, 2022, Nurse was named to Canada's 2022 Olympic team.
 In Beijing, she set two new Olympic records for most points (18) and most assists (13) in a single women's tournament.
+She scored the opening goal of the gold medal game against the United States and added an assist on Marie-Philip Poulin's eventual game-winning goal in Canada's 3–2 victory.
+Nurse became the first Black woman to win an Olympic gold medal in ice hockey.
+She was named Best Forward at the tournament.